pupil-labs/pl-neon-matlab/README.md

 If you have need for the Octave-Neon integration, then keep in mind that there is presently no clean and fast way to convert large numpy arrays to Octave arrays.
-This means that you will not be able to inspect the eye or scene camera video frames.
+This means that you will not be able to inspect the eye or scene camera video frames, although you can pass them onwards to other Python functions.
 Otherwise, there is feature parity with the MATLAB integration.
+Just make sure you are running a relatively recent version of Octave from the last year or so ([upgrading is free and fast!](https://octave.org/)).

 First, follow the same install steps as those for MATLAB for your system, making sure to put the functions from the octave folder on your Octave path.
 Do not use the functions in the matlab folder for an Octave installation.

-If you are on Linux, then you will need to install the development files for Octave.
+If you are on Linux, then you need to install the development files for Octave.
 On Ubuntu, run the following command in the terminal:

 ```
 sudo apt install liboctave-dev